Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/analytics/dashboards/creating-dashboards.md

 <a name='save-dashboard'></a>
 ## Save the Dashboard

-Once your dashboard is ready, save it by either selecting the **tick icon** in the top right-hand corner or by accessing the **Save As** option in the overflow menu.
+Once your dashboard is ready, save it either by selecting the **tick icon** in the top right-hand corner or by accessing the **Save As** option in the overflow menu.

-You can save your dashboard under **My Analytics** > **My Dashboards** or choose any of the workspaces you have joined or created.
+You can save your dashboard under **My Analytics** -> **My Dashboards** or choose any of the workspaces you have joined or created.

 Select a name for your dashboard, and, when ready, click/tap on **Save here**.

 <img src="images/creating-dashboards-save-as-dialog.png" alt="Save as dialog while creating dashboards" class="responsive-img" width="65%"/>

-To better organize your space you can create lists and sections by clicking on the *+List* and *+Section* buttons at the top right-hand corner, while in the *Save as* menu.
+To better organize your space, you can create lists and sections by clicking on the *+List* and *+Section* buttons at the top right-hand corner, while in the *Save as* menu.